 (WI) 4425 Social Work Practice III.
-(3-1) Social Work practice from a generalist perspective with an emphasis on developing students' interpersonal and communication skills.
+(3-1) This undergraduate course emphasizes interpersonal and communication skills necessary for effective, ethical generalist social work practice.
+Students translate theory into helping behaviors through practice and feedback to develop competent skills for beginning field placement.
+Prerequisites: SOWK 3340, 3420, 3425; official Social Work major; senior classification, or instructor consent.
+Social Work practice from a generalist perspective with an emphasis on developing students' interpersonal and communication skills.
 Students learn to translate theory into helping behaviors at all levels of social work intervention through discussion, practice, and feedback.
 Competence in specific skills for beginning field placement is the primary objective.
 Prerequisites: SOWK 3340, 3420, 3425, official social work major, senior standing, or consent of instructor.

 4645 Beginning Field Practice in Social Work.
-(1-20) Interns are assigned to social service agencies to observe and engage in generalist social work practice.
+(1-20) Undergraduate students engage in generalist social work in agencies, supervised by licensed social workers and the field coordinator.
+Students work a minimum of 270 clock hours, attend seminars, and complete assignments.
+Prerequisites: Completion of all Phase II course requirements, and application to field coordinator.
+Interns are assigned to social service agencies to observe and engage in generalist social work practice.
 They are under the close supervision of professional social workers and the direction of a university based field coordinator.
 They must complete a minimum of 20 clock hours per week, during a fall or spring semester, attend regularly scheduled seminars, and complete weekly assignments.
 Prerequisites: SOWK 1350, 2375, 3420, 3425, 3340, 4425, senior standing, official social work major status, and application to field coordinator.
 (Capstone Course)

 4650 Advanced Field Practice in Social Work.
-(1-20) This course is an extension of Social Work 4645 as it includes the application of advanced generalist techniques.
+(1-20) This undergraduate course extends SOWK 4645.
+Students, supervised by licensed social workers and the field coordinator, apply advanced generalist techniques for a minimum of 270 clock hours, attending seminars, and completing assignments.
+Prerequisites: Completion of all Phase II course requirements, and application to field coordinator.
+This course is an extension of Social Work 4645 as it includes the application of advanced generalist techniques.
 Interns are under supervision of professional social workers and the direction of a university based field coordinator for a minimum of 20 clock hours per week during a fall or spring semester.
 They attend seminars and complete weekly assignments.
-Taken together, 4645-4650 constitute Comprehensive Field Practice.
+Taken together, 4645 4650 constitute Comprehensive Field Practice.
 Prerequisites: SOWK 4425, official social work major, senior standing, and application to field coordinator.
 (Capstone Course)